danielfoehrKn/kubeswitch/README.md

       -h, --help                   help about any command
 ```

-Just type `kubeswitch` to search over the context names defined in the default Kubeconfig file `~/.kube/config`
+Just type `switch` to search over the context names defined in the default Kubeconfig file `~/.kube/config`
 or from the environment variable `KUBECONFIG`.

 To recursively **search over multiple directories, files and Kubeconfig stores**, please see the [documentation](docs/kubeconfig_stores.md)